n00b69/woa-dipper/guide/status.md

 # Running Windows on the Xiaomi Mi 8

 ## Project Status
-This project is not actively maintained, updates may eventually appear, but don't expect them frequently
+This project is currently not being maintained, updates may eventually appear, but don't expect them frequently or at all

 #### Features
 - [ ] Audio